CoderKai9001/Automation_Projects/README.md

 ### just run the python file.
-### it will play cookieclicker untill some value reaches a million (ill fix this when I'm bored enough)
+### it will play cookieclicker untill some value reaches a million (I'll fix this when I'm bored enough)